Ventengo1/ModelRocket---Servofin/README.md

-BOM: I am not inlduing the cost of PLA in the BOM as I am only using 200grams worth.
+BOM: I am not including the cost of PLA in the BOM as I am only using 200grams worth.
 ![image](https://github.com/user-attachments/assets/a327239a-ef57-44d0-87d9-9b189e3249ef)